GlassMountains Trip Reports

 Linda on summit of Kitt Peak

-We visited the Visitor Center before enjoying the descent back to my jeep and the ride home.
-There was a Border Patrol checkpoint on the highway but they let us pass without comment.
+We visited the Visitor Center before enjoying the descent back to my jeep.
+There was a Border Patrol checkpoint on the highway on our drive home, but they let us pass without comment.

 Filed Under: Bicycling Tagged With: Arizona, Kitt Peak